Managing Backed-Up Data Using Console

 - To decrypt backup files encrypted using a password, do the following:

 - In the Veeam Backup & Replication console, open the Home view.

 - Navigate to Backups > External Repository (Encrypted).

-- Expand the backup policy that protects an Azure VM whose image-level backups you want to decrypt, select the backup chain that belongs to the VM and click Specify Password on the ribbon.
+- Expand the backup policy that protects an AWS resource whose image-level backup you want to decrypt, select the backup chain that belongs to the resource and click Specify Password on the ribbon.